gilby125/opencode-mcp-tool/docs/getting-started.md

 - Explore plan mode for structured development
 - Use build mode for immediate execution
 - Check out real-world examples in the README
-- Join the community for support

-**Need Help?** If you run into issues, [open an issue](https://github.com/frap129/opencode-mcp-tool/issues) on GitHub.
+**Need Help?** If you run into issues, open a GitHub issue in the main repository.